cameliawilliams23/AI-PM-Projects/README.md

 If the AI struggles with a task, try rephrasing your initial feature description or breaking down tasks even further.
 💡 Tips for Success
 Be Specific: The more context and clear instructions you provide (both in your initial feature description and any clarifications), the better the AI's output will be.
-MAX Mode for PRDs: As mentioned, using MAX mode in Cursor for PRD creation (create-prd.mdc) can yield more thorough and higher-quality results if your budget supports it.
+MAX Mode for PRDs: As mentioned, using MAX mode in Cursor for PRD creation (create-prd-june25.mdc) can yield more thorough and higher-quality results if your budget supports it.
 Correct File Tagging: Always ensure you're accurately tagging the PRD filename (e.g., @MyFeature-PRD.md) when generating tasks.
 Patience and Iteration: AI is a powerful tool, but it's not magic.
 Be prepared to guide, correct, and iterate.
 This workflow is designed to make that iteration process smoother.